For Current Grad Students

 The graduation ceremony (commencement) and the hooding ceremony: There is only one commencement and only one hooding ceremony.
 They are not the same.
 Grad students may participate in both, but the hooding ceremony is only for graduate students so that they may be "hooded" with their masters' degree hood.
 The graduation ceremony is only on a Sunday in May, and the hooding ceremony is the day before on Saturday.

 Students not graduating in May can still participate in commencement and hooding.
-Whether students can participate in either ceremony before graduating or after graduating is up to the Registrar (commencement) or Graduate Studies Office (hooding).
+Whether students can participate in either ceremony before graduating or after graduating is up to the Registrar (commencement and/or hooding).

-It is entirely up to the student to contact the Registrar's office about which commencement year they can participate in, and contact the Graduate Studies Office about which hooding ceremony!
+It is entirely up to the student to contact the Registrar's office about which commencement year they can participate in, and contact the Registrar's Office about which hooding ceremony!